libktx/ktx/.github/CONTRIBUTING.md

 ### Build tool

 The project itself is managed by [Gradle](http://gradle.org/).
-Gradle wrapper is not included, so you might want to install it locally.
-Scripts should be compatible with Gradle `3.+`.
+Gradle wrapper is included, but you can use a local Gradle installation - scripts should be compatible with Gradle `3.+`.
 If you consider working from sources, these are some useful Gradle tasks that you can look into:

-- `gradle build install` - builds the libraries archives and pushes them to Maven Local.
+- `build install` - builds the libraries archives and pushes them to Maven Local.
-- `gradle check` - runs all tests in all projects.
+- `check` - runs all tests in all projects.
-- `gradle clean` - removes `build` directories.
+- `clean` - removes `build` directories.
-- `gradle distZip` - prepares a zip archive with all jars in `build/distributions` folder.
+- `distZip` - prepares a zip archive with all jars in `build/distributions` folder.
 Useful for releases.
-- `gradle uploadArchives` - pushes the archives to Maven Central.
-Requires proper `gradle.properties` with signing and logging data.
+- `uploadArchives` - pushes the archives to Maven Central.
+Requires proper `gradle.properties` with archive signing and Sonatype logging data.
-- `gradle closeAndPromoteRepository` - closes and promotes Nexus repository.
+- `closeAndPromoteRepository` - closes and promotes Nexus repository.
 Should be run after `uploadArchives` in case of a non-snapshot upload to Maven Central.

 ### Versioning and uploading